 Should I buy the Amazon FIre HD 8 Plus?

 The Amazon Fire HD 8 Plus is great for families or just anyone who won’t use a tablet enough to justify even splurging on the cheapest iPad.
-Of course, this tablet isn’t for everyone.
+Of course, this tablet isn’t for everyone and its not quite the best tablet you can buy.
 If you don’t use, and have no intention of using, any of Amazon’s services then you’re better off looking elsewhere.

 The benefits of the Plus model are few, though the extra RAM and wireless charging mean it’s the model I would choose.
 It’s probably the only model Amazon should really sell.